 Using These Pages

-I have added a button to each page.
-If you press the button you can save these popular marketing metrics pages as a PDF.
-Feel free to do this and distribute the advice to anyone you think would find it helpful.
+Feel free to print my blog and distribute the advice to anyone you think would find it helpful.
 Specifically, professors you have permission to use these notes in your courses.
 All I ask is that you cite this page and/or our Marketing Metrics book.

 Professors might also want to include a link to the MASB Common Language Dictionary to their syllabi.
 This is a helpful way to get students all speaking the same marketing language (https://marketing-dictionary.org/).